 " Savor these glimpses of humanity." —Judith Matthew, USA

 “Fosters understanding of many attitudes.” —Pamela Milnes, Portugal

-Sign on, and I'll send you infrequent updates about my NEW novel, SUNDAY'S ORPHAN.
-I promise!
+Sign on, and I'll send you important updates of events and activities as well as news of my latest novel, SUNDAY'S ORPHAN.
+Be the first to know!